5 min read

 Why Network Fingerprinting is Your Strongest First Defense

-A critical new remote code execution (RCE) vulnerability in on-premises Microsoft SharePoint Server, identified as CVE-2025-53770, is being actively exploited, presenting a severe threat to organizations.
-This flaw allows an unauthenticated attacker to take complete control of a server over the network, making immediate and effective defense a top priority.
-The flaw was disclosed by Microsoft on the 19th July.
+A critical new remote code execution (RCE) vulnerability in on-premises Microsoft SharePoint Server, identified as CVE-2025-53770, is being actively exploited and presents a serious risk to organisations.
+This flaw allows an unauthenticated attacker to take complete control of a server over the network, so immediate and effective defence is a priority.
+Microsoft disclosed the flaw on 19 July.

-This post will explore the technical nature of this threat and demonstrate how a proactive strategy centered on network fingerprinting provides a formidable shield against zero-day exploits, often neutralizing the threat before a formal patch is even deployed.
+This post looks at the technical nature of this threat and how a strategy centred on network fingerprinting can block zero-day exploit activity before a formal patch is deployed.

 Understanding the Threat: CVE-2025-53770